tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Understanding the PayU module/Technical-configuration.md

 Regardless of the [integration]({{< ref "integrations" >}}) you use, you require the following variables in the request of the methods ou in their parameters.

 ### Merchant and account IDs
-These values allows you to authenticate both your merchant and your account when using any of the integrations to use the services we provide.
+These values allows you to authenticate both your merchant and your account ao usar any of the integrations to use the services we provide.

 When you log in your Módulo PayU, both values are accessible in the left panel.